Your Integrative Health Brand and Platform: Invest or Fail

 • Your brand and market positioning statement should come before all else.

-• Do not make the mistake of relying on technology, tools, processes, and sales funnels, over the foundational work of branding and building meaningful relationships.
+• Do not make the mistake of overreliance on technology, tools, processes, and sales funnels, over the foundational work of branding and building meaningful relationships.

 • When building your brand, base it on targeted (customer/prospect) engagement and being helpful, while being very careful with how and when you ‘sell’.